 The shower for van life we went with in the end was this one.

-We absolutely love how it looks and it has two pressure settings so can somewhat control the water flow.
+We absolutely love how it looks and it has two pressure settings so you can somewhat control the water flow.
 What we tend to do anyway though, is get wet, then turn the shower off while we lather up, then turn it back on to rinse off.

 There are also the hand press option ones that some prefer.
 The only issue with those though is you have to have to then have a one handed shower.
-In the end it also comes down to personal preference.
+In the end it just comes down to personal preference.

 If you do choose to get the same (or similar) shower as us, just be aware that it is designed to be attached to rigid water pipes.
 So you’ll need to grab yourself one of these shower plates to secure it in place.

 The required S connectors came with it.
 So the only other thing we had to buy for the shower connection to our hot and cold water supply was the JG 12mm Female tap adaptor fittings.